atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

-    !!!warning "Upgrade the Helm chart might change the product version" If you want to upgrade the Helm chart to newer version but do not want to change the product version then please follow the _Upgrade with no change in product version_ tab.
+    !!!warning "Upgrade the Helm chart might change the product version" If you want to upgrade the Helm chart to newer version but don't want to change the product version then follow the _Upgrade with no change in product version_ tab.

-    !!! warning "Rolling upgrade is not possible if the cluster has only one node!"
-         If you have just one node in the cluster then you cannot take advantage of the zero downtime approach.
-You may scale up the cluster to at least two nodes before upgrade or there will be a downtime during the upgrade.
+    !!! warning "Rolling upgrade is not possible if the cluster has only one node" If you have just one node in the cluster then you can't take advantage of the zero-downtime approach.
+You may scale up the cluster to at least two nodes before upgrading or there will be a downtime during the upgrade.

-    In order to upgrade the Helm chart when the target product version is different from the current product version, you can use upgrade with zero downtime to avoid any service interrupt during the upgrade.
+    In order to upgrade the Helm chart when the target product version is different from the current product version, you can use upgrade with zero downtime to avoid any service interruption during the upgrade.
-    To use this option the target version should be zero downtime compatible.
+    To use this option the target version must be zero-downtime compatible.

-    !!!important "Make sure the product target version is zero downtime compatible" To ensure you will have a smooth upgrade please make sure the product target version is zero downtime compatible.
-If you still are not sure about this back to step 3.
+    !!!important "Make sure the product target version is zero downtime-compatible" To ensure you will have a smooth upgrade make sure the product target version is zero-downtime compatible.
+If you still aren't sure about this go back to step 3.

-    Here are the step by step instructions of the upgrade process.
+    Here are the step-by-step instructions of the upgrade process.
 These steps may vary for each product:

     === "Jira"
-        1. Put Jira into upgrade mode
+        1. Put Jira into upgrade mode.
             Go to **Administration > Applications > Jira upgrades** and click **Put Jira into upgrade mode**.
             ![upgrade-mode](../../assets/images/jira-upgrade-1.png)

-        2. Run the upgrade using the Helm
+        2. Run the upgrade using Helm.

             ```shell
             helm upgrade <release-name> atlassian-data-center/jira \